 I decided to stay in the USA to try again along a different path.

 By 2016 the brand was 12 years into its journey, and the business was operating at its most optimum efficiency, and most intelligent.
 What it took to get it to that point was not underestimated, I felt numb to it.
 And while the company continued to grow without issue in the market, an ideal outcome for any business owner, this time is was me who broke.

 The spectrum of human emotion, happy or sad, makes us feel something and when we feel we know we’re alive.
-I had not known life without the desire to chase a dream, so I it was a very foreign feeling to not only feel nothing, but also to not know what my next move was, my professional life had lead my personal life and the ocean of numbness I was floating in became incredibly overwhelming with panic quickly setting in.
-I sat in therapist’s chairs (yep, plural) and cried with no explanation as to why.
+I had not known life without the desire to chase a dream, so it was a very foreign concept to not only feel nothing, but to also have no idea what my next move was.
+My professional life had led my personal life and the ocean of numbness I was floating in became incredibly overwhelming, with panic quickly setting in.
+I sat in therapists chairs (yep, plural) and cried with no explanation as to why.
 I sat in front of expensive brand coaches who were trying to extract information from me to help me find an answer, my deer in headlights exterior only slightly less frozen than the part inside me where my desire to create used to burn.

 Leonard Cohen famously wrote; "There is a crack in everything, that's how the light gets in."
 I had forgotten my own advice of surrender and the beauty that often comes with the rebuild after a break, instead I looked everywhere and to everyone for an answer to what was next, an urgency to get validation; a quick fix to fill the cracks, rather than just sit and listen and allow the light in to see what it was shining on next.
 It took me a while to be OK to sit with the surrender of silence, but I got there, and holy shit, the things you discover when you stop the noise ..
 (Hey, I never said I was a quick learner!)